EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 To use the image in a custom setup, the following steps need to be applied:

-For demonstration purposes we will use 4 virtual machines.
-1 will act as server, 3 as clients, with the goal to connect the clients via the server with each other.
-Please note that in this setup the machines have no shared storage, hence the setup is not fully automated as with the docker-compose files (which is described [here](#fully-automated-setup-example-with-docker-compose)), since the public keys cannot be exchanged that easily.
+For demonstration purposes we will use 4 virtual machines: 1 will act as server, 3 as clients, with the goal to connect the clients via the server with each other.
+Please note that in this setup the machines have no shared storage, hence the setup is not fully automated as with the docker-compose files (which are described [here](#fully-automated-setup-example-with-docker-compose)), since the public keys cannot be exchanged that easily.
 Furthermore, we assume the following: